html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

 and best of all, it's **maintainable**.
 Future me/you will know exactly what it does just by examining its declarative backbone.

-<blockquote class="commentary talkinghead">Help us custom elements.
+<blockquote class="commentary talkinghead singleline">Help us custom elements.
 You're our only hope!</blockquote>

 <h2 id="gettingstarted">Getting started</h2>

 [Custom Elements](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/custom/index.html)
 **allow web developers to define new types of HTML elements**.
 The spec is one of several new API primitives landing under the [Web Components](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html) umbrella, but it's quite possibly the most important.
-"Web Components" don't exist without the features unlocked by custom elements:
+Web Components don't exist without the features unlocked by custom elements:

 1. Define new HTML/DOM elements